runnerty/docs/docs/config.md

 ## Notifiers

-The Notifiers are plugins which allows Runnerty to notificate events that happend in the chain and processes to different services and channels.
-This is a list of the official available [Plugins]
+Notifiers are plugins which allows Runnerty to notificate events that happen in the chain and processes to different services and channels.
+This is a list of the official available [plugins](../plugins/).

-In the config.json file are defined all the notifiers that are going to be used in the whole plan.
+The `config.json` file contains all the notifiers that are going to be used in the whole plan.

 This is an example of the configuration of two notifiers (mail and telegram):